Conversations That Shape Leadership: Insights from The CEO Series with Ron Thomas

 Talking to Ron always brings me back to what leadership actually requires — not the polished version, but the real one.
 The kind that shows up when things are hard.
+We discussed what it means to develop the next generation of leaders.
+It’s not just about mentoring them in the traditional sense — passing down wisdom from a safe distance.
+It’s about genuinely investing in their visibility, giving them room to lead, and allowing them to make decisions that matter.

 We also talked about Heidi Diamond, who passed away in December.
 Heidi was President of Television at Martha Stewart Living during one of the most turbulent periods in that company's history.
 She held the television division together through circumstances that would have broken most people — and she did it by being transparent with her team, by communicating clearly, and by refusing to let adversity define the outcome.
 She described her own experience as days when even her eyelashes hurt.
 And yet she led.